 White spirit is an extremely handy substance.
 It can be used for loads of cleaning tasks while painting.
-It can also be used to thin wood varnishes and a great deal more.
+It can also be used to thin wood varnishes and much more.
 If you are painting your home, you will likely pick up a bottle of white spirit or methylated spirit to clean all of your tools afterwards.
 However, what should you do with the white spirit afterwards?

 Well, you don’t actually need to dispose of white spirit, even the stuff you have used to clean tools after painting.
 You can keep it and use it to clean other tools.
 If you do want to dispose of your white spirit, though, you can check your local council’s website.